 Both squirrels and chipmunks play an important role in the local ecosystem.
 They carry and hoard seeds and nuts.
-They promote forest growth as they move and hide the seeds around.
-Besides transporting the seeds, they also help disperse the spores of subterranean fungi.
+As they move around hiding food, they help forests grow.
+They also spread the spores of underground fungi.

-Squirrels and chipmunks, both belong to the family Sciuridae.
-Both are small rodents that eat nuts, fruits, seeds, green vegetation, fungi, and insects.
-The family Sciuridae consists of tree squirrels, ground squirrels, chipmunks, marmots, flying squirrels, and prairie dogs.
-Chipmunks are commonly referred to as ‘striped squirrels’, but they are not squirrels.
-Comparison of these two rodents, taking into consideration their physical characteristics, habits, and habitat, can reveal the differences between the two.
+Squirrels and chipmunks both belong to the family Sciuridae.
+Both are small rodents that eat nuts, fruits, seeds, green plants, fungi, and insects.
+The Sciuridae family includes tree squirrels, ground squirrels, chipmunks, marmots, flying squirrels, and prairie dogs.
+Chipmunks are commonly called "striped squirrels," but they are not squirrels.
+Comparing these two animals (looking at their bodies, habits, and homes) reveals some clear differences.

-There are three types of squirrels – ground, tree, and flying squirrels.
-Both chipmunks and ground squirrels live in underground burrows, which can be up to 30 feet long and can have several tunnels.
-The nests (drys) of tree squirrels are located high in trees.
-Flying squirrels are nocturnal, and they also live in nests or tree holes.
-The color of the squirrel varies according to the species.
+There are three main types of squirrels: ground, tree, and flying squirrels.
+Both chipmunks and ground squirrels live in underground burrows.
+These burrows can be up to 30 feet long with several tunnels.
+Tree squirrels build their nests (called dreys) high up in trees.
+Flying squirrels are nocturnal and live in nests or tree holes.
+Squirrel colors vary by species.
 They can be gray, brown, or reddish brown.

 Distinguishing Features